geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ![NGR Highlight]({{ site.url }}/assets/parrot-sequoia-camera.png){:height="225px" width="225px"}

 The Sequoia is about the size of a GoPro camera.
 It’s lightweight enough to fly from a consumer-style drone such as the 3DR Solo.
-Flying this camera over a field allows us to collect light reflected in a variety of ways.
+Flying this camera over a field allowed us to collect light reflected in a variety of ways.
 The Sequoia is sensitive in the Green, Red, Near-infrared and [RedEdge](https://en.wikipedia.org/wiki/Red_edge) bands and by manipulating these bands we created different vegetation indices, one of which is known as the NRG.
 Most folks are familiar with RGB images but in an NRG image the standard RGB colors (Red-Green-Blue) are exchanged for a different set of color bands: NIR (Near-infrared), Red and Green.
 Here is an example NRG image:

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="275px" width="425px"}